naleeJang/Openstack-Compute-AllinOne/README.md

 Openstack-Compute-AllinOne
 ==========================

-This Shell Script is OpenStack for Nova-network All in One
+The Shell Script is OpenStack for Nova-network All in One

 - Date : 2013.01.28
 - Creater : NaleeJang